ugbodagadave/Esther/README.md

     ```

 3.  **Add Your Secret Keys:**
-    Create a file named `.env` in the main folder and add your secret keys, like this:
+    Create a file named `.env` in the main folder and add your secret keys:
     ```dotenv
     # For Telegram and the AI
     TELEGRAM_BOT_TOKEN="your_telegram_bot_token"